Creepshow: "Father's Day"

-Sylvia Grantham meets her nephew Richard and niece Cass, along with Cass's new husband Hank Blaine at the Grantham estate for the family's annual dinner on the third Sunday in June.
-They proceed to tell Hank about the family matriarch, Great Aunt Bedelia, and of how it is an open secret in the family that she murdered her late father: the miserly and domineering Nathan Grantham who had accumulated the family's fortune through bootlegging, fraud, extortion, and murder-for-hire.
+Sylvia Grantham meets her nephew Richard and niece Cass along with Cass's new husband Hank Blaine at the Grantham estate for the family's annual dinner on the third Sunday in June.
+They proceed to tell Hank about the family matriarch Great Aunt Bedelia and of how it is an open secret in the family that she murdered her late father: the miserly and domineering Nathan Grantham who had accumulated the family's fortune through bootlegging, fraud, extortion, and murder-for-hire.

-Many years earlier, Bedelia was rendered an unstable spinster, the result of a lifetime spent putting up with her father's incessant demands and emotional abuse, which got even worse after he suffered a stroke and she was made to nurse him full-time.
-The torture culminated with Nathan orchestrating a fatal "hunting accident", which took the life of his daughter's fiancé Peter Yarbro, in order to keep her under his thumb.
-That Father's Day, Bedelia, driven into a murderous rage by Nathan's constant insults and his petulant demands for his cake, bashed her overbearing father's head in with a marble ashtray (that is hidden throughout the other stories).
+Many years earlier, Bedelia was rendered an unstable spinster, the result of a lifetime spent putting up with her father's incessant demands and emotional abuse which got even worse after he suffered a stroke and she was made to nurse him full-time.
+The torture culminated with Nathan orchestrating a fatal "hunting accident" which took the life of his daughter's fiancé Peter Yarbro in order to keep her under his thumb.
+That Father's Day, Nathan does his petulant demands for his Father's Day Cake while insulting Bedelia.
+Driven into a murderous rage bashed her overbearing father's head in with a marble ashtray (which is hidden throughout the other stories).

 In the present day, Bedelia arrives at Grantham Manor that evening.
-She stops by the family cemetery, just outside the mansion, to lay a flower at her father's grave.
-She drunkenly reminisces about the murder, and reveals that Sylvia staged the killing as an accident in order to steal and distribute Nathan's fortune among the rest of the family.
+She stops by the family cemetery just outside the mansion to lay a flower at her father's grave.
+She drunkenly reminisces about the murder and reveals that Sylvia staged the killing as an accident in order to steal and distribute Nathan's fortune among the rest of the family.
 She accidentally spills her whiskey bottle in front of the headstone.
-Just then, Nathan's reanimated, putrefied, maggot-infested corpse emerges from the burial plot, still demanding the Father's Day cake he never got.
+Just then, Nathan emerges from the burial plot as a putrefied maggot-infested zombie, still demanding the Father's Day cake he never got.
 He avenges himself on Bedelia, strangling her.
-He proceeds to systematically wipe out the rest of his family: telekinetically crushing Hank to death with a gravestone, then twisting Sylvia's neck; he also kills Mrs. Danvers, the Granthams' cook, possibly to cover his tracks.
+He proceeds to systematically wipe out the rest of his family: telekinetically crushing Hank to death with a gravestone, then twisting Sylvia's neck; he also kills the Granthams' cook Mrs. Danvers possibly to cover his tracks.
 As a gruesome final joke, Nathan surprises Cass and Richard by presenting them with his Father's Day cake: Sylvia's severed head, covered with frosting and lit candles.

-While the ending is left ambiguous in the film, with Nathan gloating over a terrified Cass and Richard in freeze-frame, the comic book based on the film has the Creep giving a vague hint that Nathan's next act was to "blow out their candles".
+Interlude #1

+An advertisement of Bolt: the family newspaper that nobody knows about where selling them can get you prizes like a bow and arrows, pistols and rifles, surveillance equipment, cannons and tanks, and nuclear warheads.
+Then there are some Creepy Correspondences where fans have their questions answered by the Creep.
+Returning to animation, the Creep turns the comic's page to the next story.